FaizoKen/Top.gg-Voter-Role/README.md

 | `POST`   | `/config`        | Update plugin configuration    |
 | `DELETE` | `/config`        | Delete a registration          |

-## Top.gg Configuration
+## Usage

-1. Register your guild/role via the `/register` endpoint (handled by RoleLogic)
+1. In the RoleLogic dashboard, create a Role Link and set the **Custom Plugin URL** to your VoterRole instance's public URL
+2. RoleLogic will automatically register the guild/role pair with VoterRole
+3. Open the plugin config in RoleLogic — it will show your webhook URL and credential fields
-2. In your Top.gg dashboard, set the webhook URL shown in the plugin config
-3. Copy the webhook secret and API token into the plugin config
+4. In your Top.gg dashboard, paste the webhook URL and copy your webhook secret + API token back into the plugin config
-4. Votes are tracked automatically with configurable TTL (1–168 hours)
+5. Votes are tracked automatically with configurable TTL (1–168 hours)

 ## API Reference